akharb1192/Navigus_Project/README.md

 # Navigus Scheduler

-This application is developed in interest of scheduling of events of particular people for a common task so they can visualluy see other schedules and they don't collide with each other
+This application is developed in interest of scheduling of events of particular people for a common task so they can visually see other schedules and they don't collide with each other

 A working version of this application is deployed at https://navigusmaster.herokuapp.com/